gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 **Unified labeling client only:** Sets optional configurations for the Network Discovery service.

 ### [Set-RMSServerAuthentication](Set-RMSServerAuthentication.md)
-**Classic client only:** Sets the server mode, which is required for non-interactive sessions.
+Sets the server mode, which is required for non-interactive sessions.

 For the unified labeling client, use **[Set-AIPAuthentication](Set-AIPAuthentication.md)** instead.